1 in 4

 Benefits from Access

-Increased Attendance and Engagement:
+Increased Attendance and Engagement

-Improved Mental and Physical health:
+Improved Mental and Physical Health

-Destigmatization of Menstruation and Gender
+Destigmatization of Menstruation

-Support for Trans, Nonbinary, and Gender-diverse Young People:
+Support for Gender-diverse Young People

 A bin of period supplies sits on the back of a toilet.
 There's a sticker on it that says "return the favor, donate today!"